tkrabel/bamboolib/installation/no_virtual_environment/installation.md

 #### 2.2.
 Installation for Jupyter Lab >=1.0

-Jupyter Lab is currently under heavy development, and APIs and dependencies change on a frequent basis.
-This is why **we only support Jupyter Lab version 1.0 or higher**.
+**We only support Jupyter Lab version 1.0 or higher.**

-You need the jupyterlab-manager extension version that is [compatible with your Jupyter Lab version](https://github.com/jupyter-widgets/ipywidgets/tree/jupyterlab_branch/packages/jupyterlab-manager#version-compatibility).
+First, you need to install the jupyterlab-manager.
+Make sure that the jupyterlab-manager version is [compatible with your Jupyter Lab version](https://github.com/jupyter-widgets/ipywidgets/tree/jupyterlab_branch/packages/jupyterlab-manager#version-compatibility).

-Replace the command below with the correct jupyterlab-manager versiona and enter it into your terminal:
+Replace the command below with the correct jupyterlab-manager version and paste it into your terminal:

 ```bash
 # Click the link above to find the right version, e.g. 1.0, 1.1, 1.2, ...
 jupyter labextension install @jupyter-widgets/jupyterlab-manager@MAJOR_VERSION.MINOR_VERSION --no-build
 ```

-From the terminal, you then install the other Jupyter Lab extensions via the following command:
+From the terminal, install the other Jupyter Lab extensions via the following commands:

 ```bash
 jupyter labextension install @8080labs/qgrid@1.1.1 --no-build